March 9, 2015

 The Art of Social Media Conversation

-Social Media allows businesses to interact with people in real time on a more personal level.
+Social Media allows businesses to interact with people in real-time on a more personal level.
 However, this means that all your posts and messages are available for public scrutiny, unlike the more traditional press release.
 In addition, your response time can be critical for keeping or improving public relations.

 Let’s discuss some best practices!

 - Be Genuine.
-The first part to being genuine is to know yourself.
+The first part of being genuine is to know yourself.
 Know your business.
 What type of business are you?
 What type of voice do you want to have?
 Some companies value professionalism first, with a pinch of the human touch.
 Others are known for a more fun attitude, so they cultivate it by having wittier posts and tweets.
 If you’re not yet sure what your company is, you can play around with it a little until you have some data to see what your audience reacts best to, but don’t waffle too much or too extremely or they’ll just view your business as wildly inconsistent.

 The next part of being genuine falls into your social media strategy.
 We call this one: